imranraja85/file_sorter_coding_challenge/README.md

 * Besides a testing framework ([RSpec](https://github.com/rspec/rspec), [test-unit](https://github.com/test-unit/test-unit), or [minitest](https://github.com/seattlerb/minitest)), please only use Ruby and [its standard library](http://www.ruby-doc.org/stdlib/) (i.e. no other gems)

 * Please use the latest stable version of Ruby MRI

-* When finished, please send your solution to code-challenge@generalassemb.ly with instructions on how to run

 ## Criteria